celehs/dcalasso/README.md

 }

 ## A Cox model, without stratification of baseline hazard: Surv(u,delta)~V3+V4+.....+V52
-# Using 1 core for computation, data.rds specifies that the data are saved into 10 files [each time the RAM will only contain data from 1 file], using 2 iterations of one-step estimator for update
+# Example option 1: Using 1 core for computation, data.rds specifies that the data are saved into 10 files [each time the RAM will only contain data from 1 file], using 2 iterations of one-step estimator for update
 mod = dcalasso(as.formula(paste0('Surv(u,delta)~',paste(paste0('V',3:52),collapse='+'))),
                family = 'cox.ph',
                data.rds = paste0(dir,'dataTI',1:10,'.rds'), iter.os = 2)